pixelpusher/Button/readme.md

 	- 'hold' will be sent for a long press, before 'release'
 	- 'click' will be sent for a short press, after 'release'

 * Built-in debouncing.
-The library chooses a reasonable debouncing time, but you can set your own.
+The library has a reasonable default time, or you can set your own.

 ## Installing